Serving Shreveport Since 1982

 Our attorneys and their support staff are located on the upper three levels of the main building, with computer operations, accounting, library and other support functions maintained in the basement.
 In 1997, the firm received a merit award from the Shreveport Beautification Foundation, and today the Roy Mansion continues to proudly serve as a beautiful landmark in the historic Highland neighborhood.

-Initial consultation: Contact the business and family law attorneys at Weems, Schimpf, Haines, Landry, Shemwell & Moore (APLC).
+Initial consultation: Contact the attorneys at Weems, Schimpf, Haines, Shemwell & Moore (APLC).